Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Acknowledgement

+The authors are grateful for discussions with members of the Working Group in Model-based Clustering and for the reviewers' suggestions which greatly contributed to this work.

-This publication has emanated from research conducted with the financial support of Science Foundation Ireland under Grant number 18/CRT/6049.
+\paragraph{Funding Statement} This publication has emanated from research conducted with the financial support of Research Ireland under Grant number 18/CRT/6049.
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.

-The authors are grateful for discussions with members of the Working Group in Model-based Clustering which greatly contributed to this work.